dtyree77/project/Step-By-Step.md

 #### 3. Enable travis CI on your project

-The project you created in GitHub should show up as a project in Travis-CI for you.
+The project you created in GitHub should show up as a project in Travis-CI for you, once it does click the slider to turn on Travis CI for your project.

 #### 4. Create a .travis.yml file for your project